 *** Studio Equipment ***

-Studying guitar in my live/studio space located in Artist Lofts near Brookland metro in NE DC.
-It has a high ceilings and full stage back line including keyboards, drum set, live sound system multiple guitar amps and more.
+Studying in my live/studio space located in Artist Lofts near Brookland metro in NE DC.
+It has a high ceilings and full stage back line including keyboards, drum set, live sound system multiple amps and more.
 There is seating for parents and recording capabilities.

 In studio Verified Student